VineethReddy02/vineeth-web/content/post/prometheus.md

 http_requests_total{code!~"4.."} #This gives the requests which are not 400

-A single Prometheus server is able to ingest up to one million samples per econd as several million time series.
+A single Prometheus server is able to ingest up to one million samples per second as several million time series.

 prometheus.yml file will have all targets to scrape and alert manager configurations and also pushgateways endpoints.